A complete AI literacy curriculum.

 real-world application.

-EDNAS gives schools a structured, year-by-year AI curriculum for Primary and Secondary.
-Every lesson is fully resourced and ready to teach
+A structured, year-by-year AI literacy programme for Primary and Secondary built to the standards of international education.
+Every lesson fully resourced and ready to teach.

 One connected progression.